ujjwalkarn/xda/README.md

 install_github("ujwlkarn/xda")
 ```

-Test whether the `xda` package was successfully installed:
+To test whether the `xda` package was successfully, run these commands:
 ```
 library(xda)
 numSummary(iris)